 Many of these schools also have larger endowments than the average university, which means there is more money to give to students who need it.

 Finally, meeting 100% of students' financial needs has become a selling point for top schools that are competing for top students.
 Once one school started having this policy, others had to match it to stay competitive and continue being attractive to the best students.

 The bottom line is that you can attend a top school and have it be affordable.

-The following schools have the most generous financial aid packets.
+The following schools have the most generous financial aid packages.
 They are willing to meet 100% of your demonstrated financial need without making you take out loans, regardless of your family income.

-To illustrate what this means, let's imagine two students going through a fictional financial aid process.
+To illustrate what this means, let's imagine two students going through the financial aid process.

-Student B's parents make just under $50,000 per year.
+Student B's parents, on the other hand, make just under $50,000 per year.
 After looking at their FAFSA, the schools below decide Student B's family should not have to contribute financially.
 Student B is awarded the full $50,000 through scholarships, grants, and work study.

 Harvard has one of the best financial aid programs out there.